DhananjaySharma22/Thief_Detector/README.md

 - Integrating an alert system for real-time notifications.
 - Implementing multi-camera support for wider coverage.

-This project is a great way to explore AI-powered security systems.
-Have fun building your own theft detection tool! 🕵️‍♂️
+This project is a great way to explore AI-powered security systems.🕵️‍♂️